nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Property` class represents a property with property-specific fields. `Price` and `Characteristics` denote the price and feature of the property respectively.

 The `price` field is mandatory while the `characteristics` field is optional.
 When the user chooses not to indicate a property's characteristics, the `characteristics` field of a property may be null.
 Hence, it has been implemented using `Optional<T>`.
-When the user creates a property, the entry time is also automatically stored as an `LocalDateTime`.
+When the user creates a property, the entry time is also automatically stored as a `LocalDateTime`.

 The structure for executing an `addprop` command follows the flow as mentioned in the "Logic component" section of this guide.